Lifelong, Resistance-Proof Antivirals

 State-of-the-art antivirals are static biological or chemical compounds.
 The problem is that these static interventions are used to treat viral pathogens that (unpredictably) evolve across patients and populations.
 As a result, new antivirals (e.g., annual flu vaccines) must continually be developed each time a viral pathogen evolves resistance to a current antiviral.

-Our goal is to develop the first therapeutics that evolve along with mutating diseases—enabling lifelong, ‘resistance-proof’ control.
-Imagine taking a flu vaccine once in your life and never worrying about the flu again.
+Our goal is to develop the first antivirals that evolve along with mutating viral infections—to confer lifelong, ‘resistance-proof’ control.
+Imagine taking an influenza drug once and never worrying about any flu variant again in your life.